Essay-Word-Changer/.github/profile/README.md

 - No telemetry, no background connections
 - All rewriting happens locally
 - Safe for academic institutions and privacy-sensitive users

 ---

-## ⚡ Bonus Tip for HWID Spoofer Users

-If you're using a **HWID Spoofer** to avoid detection in certain environments (e.g., anti-cheat tools, research platforms, secure labs), Essay Word Changer helps ensure your text remains **undetectable**, **human-like**, and free from duplicate flags.
-Pair this tool with your spoofing setup to make AI-generated essays fully stealth.

----